 This year I have also been on a quest to buy less.
 I try to avoid going into stores or perusing online as much as possible.
 I look to find ways to create outfits with what I have.
 It has been working really well for me so far.
 But I have to admit it hasn’t been a perfect journey or an easy one.

-Safari Chic was a trend that I was seeing in a ton of photos last summer.
-It is a look that is really easy to accomplish if you are just going for a minimalist approach to hiking attire.
+Safari Chic for hiking was a trend that I was seeing in a ton of photos last summer.
+It is a look that is really easy to accomplish if you are just going for a minimalist approach for hiking attire.
 This outfit is both functional and chic for a mild day of hiking.
 And I quickly go around town still looking put together.

 I found these pleated khaki pants at a thrift store.
 And I bought this mock neck tee from Free People a long time ago.
 I found this similar long sleeve version that is sustainably made out of hemp here.